Samkth123/KTH-md/Negotiations/Lecture 4 David Frykman.md

 om ta in angel kmr de va risky för VC kommer att vilja gå hardcore men angel kanske inte kommer de

+kialdini 7 principles of influence

+people do anchoring and use psychological tricks but do not do it too bluntly

+sales people are good negotiatiors because they can reframe things